-Trade Secrets Add Value To Your CompanyAdded by Bradlee R. Frazer in Articles & Publications, Intellectual Property and Patent Law on February 15, 2016
+Trade Secrets Add Value To Your CompanyAdded by Bradlee R. Frazer in Articles & Blogs, Intellectual Property and Patent Law on February 15, 2016

 Imagine what would happen if Pepsi knew how to make Coca Cola.
 Not a mere knock-off, but the exact thing: Coke Classic in all its caffeinated, sugar-laden glory, complete with just a hint of lime essence.
 What would happen?

 Well, Pepsi could start selling its version of Coke for 99 cents per six pack, and once consumers caught on and realized that this stuff really was Coke, the Real Thing, not even the most zealous Coke loyalist would keep paying four bucks for a six-pack from Atlanta.
 Pepsi would corner the market on cola products, and within a year Coke would be bankrupt.

 “Absurd!” you say.
 “Surely Pepsi could replicate Coke exactly if it wanted!
 It chooses not to in order to appease those with a taste for its products.”
 I disagree.
 I do not think Pepsi or anyone else except the Coca Cola Company knows precisely how to make Coke, and therein lies the power of trade secrets.
 Hidden in an Atlanta vault sits the list of ingredients and the method of preparation that makes the exact formula one of if not the most valuable trade secret on the planet and the reason Coke is the number one cola worldwide.